H1m2n/data-structures/README.md

 # data-structures
-Used to practice data structure concepts
+Used to practice data structure concepts and interview questions